-A subsidiary of the Company leases its investment property to various third parties under operating lease agreements.
+The Group leases its investment property to various third parties under operating lease agreements.
 The average lease term is 5 years, with a fixed annual rate for the period of the lease.

 Future minimum lease receipts under non-cancellable operating leases are as follows: